 Selling tarot readings on Etsy is an interesting experience.
 If you get it right, it can be one of your more lucrative sources of income.
 There’s a lot to learn of course, but then there always is, especially online.

 There are lots of stories around about how people make a six figure income from Etsy.
 I don’t know about that, but I make a part-time income which complements my other sources.
 It’s good to be realistic and not idealistic, so I thought I’d share my experiences on Esty so far.
-I’ve been selling readings there for about a year and a half.

 So what have I learned from selling on Etsy ?